-Virus cases surge in US, worldwide, but slow in China, Korea
+Virus cases surge in US, India, but slow in China, Korea

 New cases are dipping in some parts of the country while rising mainly in the the South, West and Midwest, swamping hospitals in some areas.

 The coronavirus has killed about 120,000 people nationwide.
-As of mid-June, more than 45,500 residents and staff had died from outbreaks at nursing homes and other long-term care facilities, according to a running count by The Associated Press.
-That was about 40% of the total deaths.

 More than 30,000 cases were reported on Friday and Saturday, with the daily totals their highest since May 1.

-In New York City, the worst affected area so far, the effort to stop the pandemic’s spread through contact tracing is being hampered by the reluctance of some people with the virus to provide information to tracers.
+In New York City, the worst affected area so far, efforts to stop the pandemic’s spread through contact tracing are being hampered by the reluctance of many people to provide information to tracers.

 The New York Times reported only 35% of the 5,347 city residents who tested positive or were presumed positive for COVID-19 in the first two weeks of the contact tracing program gave information about their close contacts.

-But Dr. Ted Long, head of New York City’s new Test and Trace Corps, defended the program Sunday and said 69% of the people who complete an interview provide contacts.
+But Dr. Ted Long, head of New York City’s new Test and Trace Corps, defended the program, saying 69% of the people who complete an interview provide contacts.

-Still, the city will hit a turning point Monday, for the first time in three months allowing New Yorkers to dine out, though only at outdoor tables.
+The city will hit a turning point Monday: allowing New Yorkers to dine out for the first time in three months, though only at outdoor tables.
 Shoppers can browse, shaggy heads get haircuts and kids climb playground monkey bars, instead of their apartment walls.

 Office workers will be allowed to resume their commutes, though many won’t yet.